 The liabilities for vacation leave and other compensated absences, excluding sick leave, are accrued when the benefits are earned by the employee if the leave is attributable to past service and it is probable that the employer will compensate the employee through paid time off or some other means, such as cash payments at termination or retirement.
-As of June 30, 2020, the Fund had accrued \$2,235 in compensated absences, \$515 of which is expected to be paid out within a year.
-Similarly, as of June 30, 2019, the Fund had accrued \$1,781 in compensated absences, \$442 of which was expected to be paid out in the year ended June 30, 2020.
+As of June 30, 2022, the Fund had accrued \$4,597 in compensated absences, \$1,006 of which is expected to be paid out within a year.
+Similarly, as of June 30, 2021, the Fund had accrued \$2,997 in compensated absences, \$653 of which was expected to be paid out in the year ended June 30, 2022.

-NOTE 6: TRANSFERS TO/FROM THE CITY
+NOTE 6: TRANSFERS TO/ FROM THE CITY

-In fiscal year 2020, the transfers to other funds of the City included a \$8,000 transfer to the General Fund and a \$12,000 transfer from the Transit Fund to the City's Northwest Water Treatment Plant fund for rent of an office space.
-Transfers from other funds of the City included a \$8,000 transfer from the City's General Fund to the Transit Fund for their share of the office rent.
+For the year ended June 30, 2022, transfers to other funds of the City included a \$12,000 transfer from the Transit Fund to the City's Northwest Water Treatment Plant fund for the rent of an office space.
+Transfers from other funds of the City to the Transit fund included a \$302 transfer from the City's Capital Projects fund to reallocate payroll costs.

-In fiscal year 2019, the transfers to other funds of the City included a \$16,200 transfer to the General Fund and a \$3,000 transfer from the Transit Fund to the City's Northwest Water Treatment Plant fund for rent of an office space.
-Transfers from other funds of the City included a \$16,200 transfer from the City's General Fund to the Transit Fund to supplement farebox revenue.
+For the year ended,June 30, 2021, transfers to other funds of the City included a \$12,000 transfer from the Transit Fund to the City's Northwest Water Treatment Plant fund for rent of an office space.
+There were no transfers from other funds of the City to the Transit Fund during the year ended June 30, 2021.